spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

   - [Oras](https://oras.land/docs/installation.html) CLI v1.0.0 - This version is explicitly required for the setup
     script.
   - [zip](https://linux.die.net/man/3/zip) - Required for the setup script.
-  - [unzip](https://linux.die.net/man/1/unzip) - or equivalent for extracting the manifest content from the airgap setup binary.
+  - [unzip](https://linux.die.net/man/1/unzip) - Or equivalent for extracting the manifest content from the airgap setup binary.
   - [jq](https://jqlang.github.io/jq/download/) - Command-line JSON processor installed and available.
   - [Docker](https://docs.docker.com/get-docker/) - The airgap setup binary requires Docker to be installed and